UpDown Desk Review: My Opinion After 3 Years Of Ownership

 There is a minor amount of movement at the tallest heights.
 In my experience, even the best standing desks wobble a little when fully extended.
 You can’t cheat engineering – the telescopic arms need tiny gaps between them to move without jamming.

-2. Gorgeous Hardwood Desktop.
+2. Gorgeous Hardwood Desktops.

 I’m a big fan of modern wood furniture and have a long history of buying hardwood dining tables for my homes.